-Second, we considered only persistent symptoms (n=227) compared to those no symptoms (n=1004), excluding those whose symptoms resolved (eTable 3).
-Overall results were similar with one exception: female sex was associated with persistent symptoms (OR 1.34, 95%CI 1.21-1.49; eTable 3).
-We also compared those with severe or very severe symptoms (n=62) to those without symptoms (n=1004), with no substantive differences in our findings (eTable 3).
-Durstenfeld et al. Factors Associated with Long COVID.
-11
+those whose symptoms resolved (Supplementary Table 3).
+Overall results were similar with 1 exception: female sex was associated with persistent symptoms (OR = 1.34; 95% CI, 1.21-1.49) (Supplementary Table 3).
+We also compared those with severe or very severe symptoms (n = 62) to those without symptoms (n = 1004), with no substantive differences in our findings (Supplementary Table 3).